12 Steps to Choosing the Perfect Archery Instructor

 Communication and Engagement

-There’s nothing worse than being taught by someone who isn’t truly invested in your growth.
+There’s nothing worse than being taught by someone who isn’t genuinely invested in your growth.
 Your perfect instructor should also be able to communicate clearly without confusion or conflict.
 They should know how to break down complicated skills so it all makes sense.

 -